District heating: Fifth generation/cold district heating

 Based on the above description it is clear that there is a fundamental difference between the 5GDHC and the prior generations of district heating, particularly in the individualization of the heat generation.
 This critical system has a significant impact when comparing the efficiencies between the different generations, as the individualization of the heat generation moves the comparison from being a simple distribution system efficiency comparison to a supply system efficiency comparison, where both the heat generation efficiency as well as the distribution system efficiency needs to be included.

-A modern building with a low-temperature internal heat distribution system can install an efficient heat pump delivering heat output at 45 °C. An older building with a higher-temperature internal distribution system e.g. using radiators will require a high-temperature heat pump to deliver heat output.
+A modern building with a low-temperature internal heat distribution system can install an efficient heat pump delivering heat output at 45 °C. An older building with a higher-temperature internal distribution system, e.g. using radiators, will require a high-temperature heat pump to deliver heat output.

-A larger example of a fifth generation heating and cooling grid is Mijnwater in Heerlen, the Netherlands.
-In this case the distinguishing feature is a unique access to an abandoned water-filled coal mine within the city boundary that provides a stable heat source for the system.
+A larger example of a fifth-generation heating and cooling grid is Mijnwater in Heerlen, the Netherlands.
+In this case the distinguishing feature is unique access to an abandoned water-filled coal mine within the city boundary that provides a stable heat source for the system.

-A fifth generation network ("Balanced Energy Network", BEN) was installed in 2016 at two large buildings of the London South Bank University as a research and development project.
+A fifth-generation network ("Balanced Energy Network", BEN) was installed in 2016 at two large buildings of the London South Bank University as a research and development project.